microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignmentdefaults-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Read the properties and relationships of an [educationAssignmentDefaults](../resources/educationassignmentdefaults.md) object.

 These are the class-level assignment defaults respected by new assignments created in the class.
-Callers can continue to specify custom values on each assignment creation if they do not want the default behaviors.
+Callers can continue to specify custom values on each assignment creation if they don't want the default behaviors.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).